xspektrex/QORTectorScripts/README.md

    * Via GUI
      * Select each file and cut/paste onto desktop

-8. Run the QORTAL UI installation script by issuung the command `./install_update_ui.sh`
+8. Run the QORTAL UI installation script by issuing the command `./install_update_ui.sh`

 9. Wait for installation script to complete it's work as noted by "press q to quit"